imadsyed333/WordList/README.md

 # WordList
 An app for your favorite words.
 Check it out on the Google Play Store [here](https://play.google.com/store/apps/details?id=imad.syed.wordlist)

+UPDATE: This version of WordList is now discontinued.
+The latest code for WordList can be found [here](https://github.com/imadsyed333/WordListReactNative)

 ## Documentation

 ### Basic User Actions